sonatype/helm3-charts/README.md

 14. Shutdown minikube: `minikube stop`

 ### Running Unit Tests
-To unit test the helm charts tou can follow the next steps
+To unit test the helm charts you can follow the next steps:

 1. Install the unittest plugin for Helm: https://github.com/quintush/helm-unittest
 2. Run the tests for each individual chart: